popphp/docs/user_guide/databases.rst

 Using Active Record
 -------------------

-The `Pop\\Db\\Record` class provides an `Active Record pattern`_ to allow you to work with and query tables in a database directly.
+The `Pop\\Db\\Record` class uses the `Active Record pattern`_ as a base to allow you to work with and query tables in a database directly.
 To set this up, you create a table class that extends the `Pop\\Db\\Record` class:

 .. code-block:: php